Invoicing merchants and getting paid

 - In the Additional notes section, add any required or helpful information about the invoice, such as terms and conditions, your refund policy, or more details about the job.

 - If you want to save your invoice, then click Save.
 After you save the invoice, you can come back to edit and send it later.

-- If you want to send the invoice to your client, then click Send.
+- If you want to send the invoice to the merchant, then click Send.
 On the Send invoice dialog that appears, you can edit the email address, subject, and message that you want to send the merchant.

 After you send the invoice, the merchant receives an email notification.
 The merchant must then approve the invoice through the Experts Marketplace.

 Only store owners can pay invoices.
 If the user associated with the job in the Experts Marketplace is not the store owner, then they'll receive the invoice, but they won't be able to pay it.
 They need to share a link to the invoice with the store owner, who can then pay the invoice in the Experts Marketplace.

 You can keep track of your invoices on the Invoices page in your Partner Dashboard.

 The top-level navigation lets you sort through all invoices by type.
 Each entry in the list shows the details of the job, the price of invoice, and the date that it's due.

 Each invoice is assigned a status that shows its current state: